Starting a blog is easy. Making money with that blog is slightly more difficult.

 When I first started developing websites, it was hard to do audio and video online.
 Instead, you sent out audio CDs or DVDs to the customer.
 This required inventory that needed to be created and replenished when you ran out.

-Today, for most of the marketplace (with maybe the exception of the 65-and-over audience), everything should be sold online without a physical product.
+Today, for most of the marketplace (except the 65-and-over audience), everything should be sold online without a physical product.

-Instead of creating a physical book that you mail out, you deliver it online, usually via an Adobe Acrobat file.
+Instead of creating a physical book, you mail out, you deliver it online, usually via an Adobe Acrobat file.
 You can also do what my friend Rob Berger did.
-He self-published his own book.
+He self-published his book.
 Retire Before Mom and Dad: The Simple Numbers Behind a Lifetime of Financial Freedom, on Amazon.

-eBooks work well because they’re relatively easy to produce, compared with other digital products.
-The other advantage of writing an eBook is that you gain credibility in the topic.
-Plus, I’ve seen eBooks that are simply blog content repackaged into book form.
+eBooks work well because they’re relatively easier to produce than other digital products.
+The other advantage of writing an eBook is gaining credibility in the topic.
+Plus, I’ve seen eBooks that have blog content repackaged into book form.

 With online courses, you deliver educational material electronically.
-Compared to consulting, coaching, or a traditional classroom environment, this is much more scalable.
-To teach one person takes the same amount of effort as to teach 10,000 people.
+This is much more scalable than consulting, coaching, or a traditional classroom environment.
+Teaching one person takes the same effort as teaching 10,000 people.

 The other advantage is you remove the geographical location aspect of teaching.
 You can teach anyone, anywhere in the world at any time.
 If someone in Germany wants to learn how to cook the perfect blueberry pie at 2 a.m., there’s a course for them online.

 There are many aspects to online courses.
 They can be hosted on your blog, or if you’re just starting out, it might make sense to use an educational platform such as Teachable.